Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 - Additional optional toppings – sour cream, more cheese, pico de gallo, sliced jalapenos (pickled or fresh), more salsa, sliced black olives, drained and rinsed black beans, fresh or frozen corn, refried beans, taco sauce, guacamole, chopped scallions, etc.

-- Preheat the oven to 350°F.
+Preheat the oven to 350ยฐF.

-- Heat a large skillet over medium-high heat.
+Heat a large skillet over medium-high heat.
 When the pan is hot, add the ground beef.
 Break the meat into large pieces using a potato masher or fork.
 Let it brown for several minutes, and do not stir it.
-Once the meat cooks for a few minutes and starts to brown on one side, break it up into smaller pieces and continue cooking it until more of it has browned.
-Stir once more and break up any remaining larger pieces.
-Continue cooking until all of the meat has browned.
-This should take about six to eight minutes total.
-Remove the skillet from the heat and drain any grease.

-- Put the skillet back on the burner and add the taco seasoning and two-thirds of a cup of water.
+Put the skillet back on the burner and add the taco seasoning and two-thirds of a cup of water.
 Bring the mixture to a boil.
 Reduce the heat and simmer uncovered for three to four minutes or until all of the water has been absorbed.

-- Remove the casserole from the oven and top with lettuce and tomatoes.
+Remove the casserole from the oven and top with lettuce and tomatoes.
 Add additional toppings if desired.

-- Serve immediately while it’s still hot.
+Serve immediately while it’s still hot.

-Recipe variations:
+Recipe variations

-This recipe is really more of a guide than something you have to follow to the letter.
+This walking taco recipe is really more of a guide than something you have to follow to the letter.
 Feel free to add more or less cheese, Fritos, lettuce, or tomatoes and customize it any way you like.

-What sides go with a Walking Taco Casserole:
+What sides go with this casserole

 Because Walking Taco Casserole has veggies, I usually serve it by itself and call it a day.
 However, if you have company or want to add some variety, my Mexican Chopped Salad with Honey Lime Dressing and Jalapeno Cornbread would pair nicely.

-Then, of course, my Ultimate Frozen Margaritas or Cranberry Margaritas would be a lovely addition, and my Smoked Queso would be the perfect appetizer to serve with it.
+Then, of course, my Ultimate Frozen Margaritas or Cranberry Margaritas would be a lovely addition, and my Smoked Queso Dip would be the perfect appetizer to serve with it.

-How to make it ahead:
+How to make it ahead

 You can make the taco meat mixture and store it in the refrigerator for up to 48 hours.
 Then, take it out of the fridge about 30 minutes before baking it to allow it to come to room temperature.
+You can also freeze the meat mixture.

-Leftovers, storage, and reheating:
+Leftovers, storage, and reheating

 If you don’t think you will eat all of it, the best thing is to divide it up and only cook what you think you will eat and freeze just the meat mixture to eat later.
 Allow the frozen meat mixture to thaw overnight in the refrigerator, and then follow the directions to add the cheese and Fritos and bake as directed.